-Lyndon Gritters, M.D., board-certified radiologists on staff at WCA Hospital, has trained in internal medicine, nuclear medicine, diagnostic radiology, and interventional radiology at the University of Michigan and the MD Anderson Cancer Center, and has extensive experience performing interventional procedures for more than 20 years.
+Lyndon Gritters, M.D., board-certified radiologists on staff at WCA Hospital, has trained in internal medicine, nuclear medicine, diagnostic radiology, and interventional radiology at the University of Michigan and the MD Anderson Cancer Center, and has more than 20 years experience performing interventional procedures.

 What are the interventional radiology procedures performed at WCA Hospital?